 Russell Wilson Net Worth

-It comes as no surprise that Russ has amassed a fortune throughout his NFL career, and while he’s a long way off from retirement, the Seahawks QB won’t need to worry about money when he does decide to call it quits.
+It comes as no surprise that Russ has amassed a fortune throughout his NFL career, and while he’s still a long way from retirement, the Seahawks QB won’t need to worry about money when he does decide to call it quits.